The Directors are pleased to present the Fifty Seventh Annual Report together with theaudited fi nancial statement for the year ended March 31 2020.

 |Transfer from other comprehensive income to reserves ||1.23 ||13.69 |

 |Balance carried forward ||154.44 ||188.03 |

 * Includes P&L carried forward balance of Sundram Precision Components Limited (anerstwhile wholly-owned subsidiary of the Company) on account of amalgamation with theCompany.

 TRANSFER TO RESERVES

-The Company has transferred Rs.25000 lakhs to general reserves.
+The Company has transferred Rs 200.00 Crores to Reserves.

-Ms Arundathi Krishna Deputy Managing Director (DIN: 00270935) of the Company is liableto retire by rotation at the ensuing Annual General Meeting (AGM) and being eligibleoffers herself for re-appointment.
+Ms Arundathi Krishna Joint Managing Director (DIN: 00270935) of the Company is liableto retire by rotation at the ensuing Annual General Meeting (AGM) and being eligibleoffers herself for re-appointment.
 Necessary resolution for her re-appointment is beingplaced for approval of the members at the AGM.
-The board therefore recommends herre-appointment as a Director of the Company.
-A brief resume of her and other relevantinformation have been furnished in the notice convening the AGM.
+The Board therefore recommends herre-appointment as a Director of the Company.
+A brief resume of Ms Arundathi Krishna andother relevant information have been furnished in the notice convening the AGM.

 STATEMENT ON DECLARATION GIVEN BY INDEPENDENT DIRECTORS UNDER SUB-SECTION (7) OFSECTION 149

 All the independent directors have submitted a declaration pursuant to Section 149(7)of the Companies Act 2013 stating that they meet the criteria of independence asstipulated in Section 149(6).